paradigma-cl/dappprofile/README.md

 # dappprofile
-Stacks dapp public profile

-Stacks dapp public web-accessible landing page
+# Stacks dapp public web-accessible landing page

-Development work co-funded by the Stacks Foundation (https://grants.stacks.org/dashboard/grants/362)
+Development work by Paradigma SpA co-funded by the Stacks Foundation (https://grants.stacks.org/dashboard/grants/362)

-Introduction
+## Introduction

-As described in the Stacks documentation (https://docs.stacks.co/docs/build-apps), Apps built with the Stacks blockchain (https://stacks.co) give users control over their digital identities, assets, and data.
+As described in the Stacks documentation (https://docs.stacks.co/docs/build-apps), >Apps built with the Stacks blockchain (https://stacks.co) give users control over their digital identities, assets, and data.
 Unlike most cloud-based apps, they are "decentralized" since they don't depend on any centralized platform, server, or database to function.
 Rather, they use the Stacks blockchain to authenticate users and facilitate read and write requests for them without any single point of failure or trust.

 Stacks provides three main functions for building apps: